-Whether treating children, teens or adults, Dr. Grace and Dr. Bowman can help patients select braces that offer proper treatment, comfort and a path toward a healthier and more appealing smile.
+Whether treating children, teens or adults, Dr. Bowman can help patients select braces that offer proper treatment, comfort and a path toward a healthier and more appealing smile.

 “They are a little shy about their looks,” Dr. Bowman said of many patients.
 “But by the time you get the braces off, they are a completely different person.”

-Some of the braces and other devices offered by Dr. Grace and Dr. Bowman include:
+Some of the braces and other devices offered by Dr. Bowman include: